Candy Crush – a gaming saga

 Candy Crush Saga is the most popular of King’s more than 180 games.
 In January 2014, people had played over 150 billion games since its launch in 2012.
 If you don’t know Candy Crush Saga, it could simply be described as a seemingly mindless, colourful puzzle where you have to get three candies of the same colour in a row.
 Its addictive quality comes from the goal-oriented level structure.
 The game is free to play, but players can choose to pay for new lives or extra features.

 The viral components in the game include the option to invite friends to join or ask Facebook friends for lives, friends’ high scores being posted in the game and friends’ positions in the game being shown.
 It was Facebook that made King’s games take off.
-Now, the company is the world’s number one developer of so-called social games.

 King is cash